Buying real estate in Daejeon?

 What are the most common unexpected fees buyers discover in Daejeon?

-The most common unexpected fees buyers discover in Daejeon include unpaid building management fee arrears (관리비) that become a dispute at handover, extra document and certification costs for foreigners such as translations and powers of attorney, and bank administrative fees for international remittance documentation.
+The most common surprise costs foreign buyers discover in Daejeon include unpaid building management fee arrears (관리비) on apartments, extra document certification and translation costs that no one itemizes at the start, and bank administration fees tied to international remittance documentation.

 In our property pack covering the property buying process in Daejeon, we go into details so you can avoid these pitfalls.